Amplitude-Developer-Docs/amplitude-dev-center/docs/integrations/redshift-export.md

     You will need admin privileges in Amplitude, as well as a role that allows you to enable resources in Redshift.

 1. Navigate to the *Data Destinations* page from the bottom of the left side panel.
-2. Under *Add More Destinations ...*, click the Redshift panel.
-The *Export Data to Redshift* page will open to the *Getting Started* tab.
+2. CLick **View all Destinations**, click the Redshift panel.
 3. Under *Export Data to Redshift*, select the data you'd like to export.
-You can export event data, merged Amplitude IDs, or both.
+You can choose *Export events ingested today and moving forward*, *Export all merged Amplitude ID*, or both.
-4. Review the Event table and Merge IDs table schemas and click *Next >*.
-The *Set Up Export* tab will open.
+4. Review the Event table and Merge IDs table schemas and click **Next**.
 5. In the *Redshift Credentials For Amplitude* section, enter the following information:

      - **User**: The Redshift user account that Amplitude will use to connect to your Redshift instance.